martinoland1/Electricity-Consumption-Forecast/README.md

 [View the backlog here](https://github.com/martinoland1/Electricity-Consumption-Forecast/blob/main/backlog.md)

-## Data protection description – on what basis are the data processed?

-The data are processed on the basis of publicly available open data.
-No personal data are included, and the processing is carried out for research and analytical purposes.

 ## Business Glossary

 | Business Term                       | Technical Term               | Definition                                                                 | Source        | Calculation / Logic                                               | Unit |